Alone in Love: Filming locations

-Most of the filming locations were in Bundang-gu, Seongnam, Gyeonggi Province.
+Most of the filming locations were in Bundang District, Seongnam, Gyeonggi Province.
 Eun-ho and Ji-ho's house is in Bundang-dong near St. John's Cathedral.
 Dong-jin's house is the Ewha Villa.
 The Dunkin' Donuts branch that Dong-jin and Eun-ho frequent is in Jeongja-dong.
 The hospital where Jun-pyo works is Bundang Jesaeng Hospital near Seohyeon Station.
 Eun-ho's everyday bike route is along Tancheon Bicycle Road in Imae-dong.

-The bookstore where Dong-jin works is the Kyobo Bookstore near Gangnam Station.
+The bookstore where Dong-jin works is the Kyobo Bookstore near Gangnam station.
 The fitness club where Eun-ho works is the Suwon World Cup Sports Center, behind the Suwon World Cup Stadium.
-The beach where Dong-jin proposed to Eun-ho is in Jeongdongjin.
+The beach where Dong-jin proposes to Eun-ho is in Jeongdongjin.
 The Grand Hyatt Seoul is where they have their faux anniversary dinner.
 Dong-jin's wedding to Yoo-kyung takes place on the Hanriver Land Ferry.